 There are three things I dislike about eating as a family on the road:

 - Kids eating too much food, too fast

 - Slow eaters not getting enough food

 These are some creative ways to keep our road trips mess-free:

-Bathroom organizers: There are very cute colorful shower caddies that have just the right amount of space for a water bottle, fruit, and a variety of snacks, to ensure that everyone gets their fair share.
+Bathroom organizers: There are very cute colorful shower caddies with just the right amount of space for a water bottle, fruit, and a variety of snacks, to ensure that everyone gets their fair share.

 Food prep surfaces: A simple picnic blanket can make eating on the road special.
 Lap desks can serve as food trays, and if you’re going to a beach or lake destination, you can use your folding chairs and table for eating together, as well.

-Tiny trash cans: Having a designated trash can for each kid helps them take ownership for keeping the car interior neat.
+Tiny trash cans: Having a designated trash can for each kid helps them take ownership of keeping the car interior neat.

 Snack schedule: I am not what you call a “planner,” but I like to keep our eating schedule consistent when we go on the road.